Why and where to buy in the Central Algarve

 Quinta do Lago

-The resort is an exclusive golfing location, with four golf courses.
-Quinta do Lago reflects a great sense of pride in the sport.
-It has been an important part of the culture in Portugal since the 1970s, when the first Portuguese Open golfing tournament was held.
+It’s an exclusive golfing location, with four golf courses.
+And Portugal is proud of its golf, an important part of its culture since the 1970s, when the first Portuguese Open was held.
 This region also provides plenty of opportunities to participate in other sports and leisure activities.
 These include tennis, horseriding, watersports and fishing.

 Vale do Lobo